 Understanding vocabulary is well-documented as important to school success and reading comprehension.
-Receptive vocabularies, or what can be understood when listening, can be at least two grade levels higher than a student’s expressive vocabularies.
+Students’ receptive vocabularies, or what they can understand when listening, can be at least two grade levels higher than their expressive vocabularies, or what they use when speaking.

 Using Listenwise provides the opportunity to stretch student language.
 Here’s how it works: